 7. How Will You Merge Your Money?

-It’s essential that you come to think of your money as a shared resource rather than “mine” vs. “yours.”
+It’s essential you come to think of your money as a shared resource rather than “mine” versus “yours.”
 Otherwise, you’ll have a difficult time working together to reach mutual goals.
 Moreover, without some method of sharing money for things like food, bills, child care, and entertainment, one or both of you are likely to feel resentful about spending “their” money on a shared expense.

-There isn’t one “right” option for everyone; the important thing is finding a solution that works best for you.
+There isn’t one right option for everyone.
+The important thing is finding a solution that works best for you.
 Communication is key.
-And no matter which option you choose, remember that your resources are for the good of the marriage.
+And no matter which option you choose, your resources are for the good of the marriage.
 Otherwise, you might as well be living separate lives.

 8. How Can You Each Maintain Some Money Independence?